Trees

 return dfs(root)

-To calculate the depth and height of a binary tree, we use a post-order traversal approach.
-We start at the bottom of the tree and work our way up.
+Calculating the depth and height uses a post-order traversal.
+We start at the bottom of the tree and work upward.
 For each node, we find the maximum depth of its left and right children, then add 1 to account for the current node.
-This way, we build up the depth information from the leaves to the root, ensuring we capture the maximum depth (which is the height of the tree) along the way.
+As we move up, the depth at each node grows, and by the time we reach the root we've found the maximum depth (which is the height of the tree).

 Binary Tree Diameter

 The diameter of a binary tree is the number of nodes on the longest path between any two nodes in the tree.
-This path may or may not pass through the root.
-In other words, it's the maximum distance between any two leaf nodes.
-For a tree with a single node, the diameter is 1, and for an empty tree, it's typically defined as 0.
+That path may or may not pass through the root.
+Put another way: it's the longest distance between any two nodes.
+For a tree with a single node, the diameter is 1.
+For an empty tree, it's usually defined as 0.

 # Definition for a binary tree node